Rajawali/Rajawali/README.md

 _NOTE: Rajawali's release process is changing and the master branch should be considered unstable.
 Use the [`v0.9`](https://github.com/MasDennis/Rajawali/tree/v0.9) tag if you need a stable version.
 We are working to improve documentation on this subject._

+The [RajawaliExamples](https://github.com/MasDennis/RajawaliExamples) project is an ever growing toolkit for developing 3D content.
+[Check it out!](https://github.com/MasDennis/RajawaliExamples)

 ## Made With Rajawali

 Numerous apps and live wallpapers have been made with Rajawali.
-[Check them out!](https://github.com/MasDennis/Rajawali/wiki/Made-With-Rajawali)
+[Check them out!](https://plus.google.com/u/0/communities/116529974266844528013/stream/526227da-cf2d-46f9-8ad6-beaca7b8ddd5)

 ## Using Rajawali